medically-reviewed-iconClinically Reviewed

 What does medical treatment entail?

 The diagnosis of multiple myeloma involves several steps, with the medical team guiding each procedure.
-The doctor will begin by examining your symptoms, enquire about your medical history, and then perform a physical examination.
+The doctor will begin by examining your symptoms, enquiring about your medical history, and then perform a physical examination.
 Additional diagnostic and imaging tests may be necessary to confirm multiple myeloma and gauge its progress.
 The stage, tumour size, location, and risk level will determine the most appropriate treatment.
 If multiple myeloma is detected during routine check-ups without any symptoms, a careful wait-and-watch approach may be recommended instead of immediate treatment.

 Life with multiple myeloma